Where the Water Tastes Like Wine on Steam - User reviews, Price & Information

 Released on February 28th 2018 is available on Windows, MacOS and Linux in 5 languages: English, French, German, Russian and Simplified Chinese.

-The game is currently priced at 1.99€ on Steam and has a 90% discount.
+The game is currently priced at 1.99€ on Steam with a 90% discount.

 The Steam community has classified Where the Water Tastes Like Wine into these genres: